hadil1999-creator/MLmisFinder/README.md

 ## 📥 Installation

 To get started with **MLmisFinder**, you need to install the package.
-You can install it using `pip`:
+You can install it using `pip`: pip install -r requirements.txt
-``bash
-pip install -r requirements.txt

 ## 🧑‍💻 Usage